idroot45/catetan/_posts/2019-11-09-liverpool-england-and-joe-gomez:-the-uncomfortable-truth.md

 ### Football
 <!---
-LONDON, ENGLAND - Saturday, April 14, 2012: Liverpool supporters with 'Don't Buy The Sun' posters during the FA Cup Semi-Final match against Everton at Wembley.
-(Pic by David Rawcliffe/Propaganda)
+{% include figure image_path="" caption="LONDON, ENGLAND - Saturday, April 14, 2012: Liverpool supporters with 'Don't Buy The Sun' posters during the FA Cup Semi-Final match against Everton at Wembley. _(Pic by David Rawcliffe/Propaganda)_" %}
 -->
 Oh but there’s more.
 A distrust come dislike of the Royal Family gets many backs up, something made all the stranger in the wake of recent revelations.
 Then there’s the terraces.